4 Steps to Trademark

 The four steps to trademark are: 4 Steps to Trademark Registration: business search, write application, submit application, and respond to examiner.
 We start with the business search.
 If the trademark is not already in use, then we write and file an application.
 Prosecution is responding to letters from the USPTO to address issued raised in the application.
 Trademarks become registered when approved and added to the Principal or Supplemental Register.
 Carson Patents® will work closely with you through the following four steps to pursue a trademark for your logo, brand, or business name.
 Contact us about any of the steps to trademarking for your logo, brand, slogan or business name.

-Trademark Step 1: Business Search
+Business Use Search

 The first step in how to get a trademark is to search for anyone that might be currently using the trade or service mark you are seeking to register.
 The business use search is done at the United States Patent and Trademark Office (USPTO).
 Use the words and the images of your name/slogan/logo/audio clip for the search.
 Trademark searching is done at the USPTO’s Trademark Electronic Search System, or TESS.
 You can access TESS here.
 If the business includes foreign countries, you should also research the internal database.
 Internationally, research is done at the World Intellectual Property Office’s (WIPO) Global Brand Database (GBD).
 You can access GBD here.
 Before you apply to register your business name, logo, slogan, or audio clip, you need to be sure that it is not already being used.
 If your business name, logo, slogan, or audio clip is not in use, proceed to the next step.
 If your business name, logo, slogan, or audio clip is already in use, consider changing it.
 Alternatively, contact an attorney to determine if there may still be potential to register the mark if the current use would not be confusing.

 Prepare Trademark Registration Application